 Use layers to separate your annotations, allowing you to work with one set of markings without affecting any other.
 The Layers panel lets you view and manage layers, pick the active layer, and reorder, hide, duplicate, clear, or combine them.
+Score layers are available on every page of the current score and can be hidden or shown for all pages at once.

-Apple Pencil
+Apple Pencil (iPad only)